Privacy notice

 Navigation

-The IT department of Contraste (Controller) and Audaxis SAS (hosting company, processor) are the main recipients of user’s server log for the purpose described above.
-Access to server log is secured and supervised.
-Audaxis SAS, as data processor, guarantees to put in place all the technical and organizational measures to protect data as required by the new General Data Protection Regulation (GDPR) replacing the Data Protection Directive 95/46/EC.
+Contraste's IT department (controller) and Audaxis SAS (hosting company, processor) are the main recipients of the user's server log for the purpose described above.
+Access to the server log is secured and supervised.
+Audaxis SAS, as data processor, guarantees to take all technical and organizational measures to protect data as required by the new General Data Protection Regulation (GDPR) that replaces the Data Protection Directive 95/46/EC.

 Online application

-The recruitment department of Contraste is the main recipient of candidate’s personal data for the purposes described in this privacy policy.
-During the recruitment process, candidate’s information will also be transferred to the sales in charge of the Contraste’s client and the Contraste’s client seeking for consultants.
-More information on: https://www.contraste.com/en/contraste-europe-privacy-policy-candidates
+Contraste's recruitment department is the main recipient of the candidate's personal data for the purposes described in this privacy policy.
+During the recruitment process, the candidate's data is also transmitted to the responsible sales of Contraste's client and Contraste's client seeking consultants.
+More information at: https://www.contraste.com/en/contraste-europe-privacy-policy-candidates

-The sales department of Contraste is the main recipient of user’s information collected by the Contact Webform for the purpose described above.
-Depending of the nature of the demand, user’s personal data can be transferred to other department/company of Contraste Europe concerned by the request (Recruitment, Marketing, IT, Admin…).
+Contraste's Sales Department is the main recipient of the user information collected by the Contact Webform for the purpose described above.
+Depending on the nature of the request, the user's personal data may be transmitted to other departments/companies of Contraste Europe involved in the request (Recruitment, Marketing, IT, Admin...).

-Each user is clearly informed about the use of his personal data as described in this privacy policy.
+Each user is clearly informed about the use of their personal data as described in this privacy policy.

-Consent are required only for candidates and prospects.
-After the first contact, the candidate/the prospect will be invited to give explicit consent for data processing via an online form.
-The consent is stored in the Contraste system.
-If Contraste doesn’t get the candidate’s/prospect's consent, candidate’s/prospect's information will not be stored and processed.
+Consent is required only for candidates and prospects.
+After initial contact, the candidate/prospect is asked to give explicit consent for data processing via an online form.
+The consent is stored in Contraste's system.
+If Contraste does not obtain the candidate/prospect's consent, the candidate/prospect's data will not be stored and processed.

-How long Contraste keeps personal data about users and what is the legal basis?
+How long does Contraste store users' personal data and what is the legal basis?

 Navigation

-Server log are stored for 6 months.
-Storing server log is legal until the user is well informed and if it is only with security purposes as intrusion and bugs detection/resolution.
+Server logs are kept for 6 months.
+Storing server logs is legal until the user is properly informed and if it is only with security purposes like intrusion and bugs detection/resolution.

 Online application

-After the candidate online opt-in, Contraste keeps data for 2 years according to the data privacy authorities' recommendations and only with the explicit consent of the candidate.
-On the basis of its legitimate interest, Contraste Europe will keep a minimum of personal information about the candidate (first name, last name, mail address, phone number) for the proper functioning of the recruitment department.
+After the candidate's online opt-in, Contraste retains the data for 2 years according to the recommendations of the data protection authorities and only with the express consent of the candidate.
+Based on its legitimate interest, Contraste Europe keeps a minimum of personal information about the candidate (first name, last name, mail address, phone number) for the proper functioning of the recruitment department.

-Personal data from the contact Webform are stored the time needed to answer the user’s request.
-In this case, retention period is variable and depends of the complexity of the request.
-When a user submits a contact Webform, he can expect legitimately to receive an answer.
+Personal data from the contact form are kept for the time necessary to answer the user's request.
+The retention period is variable and depends on the complexity of the request.
+When a user submits a contact form, he should expect to receive a response.

-If the request is commercial, after the prospect opt-in, Contraste keeps data for 3 years after the last contact according to the privacy authorities recommendations and only with the explicit consent of the candidate.
+If the request is commercial, after opt-in, Contraste keeps data for 3 years after the last contact according to the recommendations of the privacy authorities and only with the express consent of the candidate.

 • Right to object to processing

-To claim one of these rights, users must send an email to ContrastePrivacy@contraste.com with the reason of the request.
-Contraste will provide any requested information in relation to any of the rights of data subjects with one calendar month of receiving the request.
-If Contraste receives large numbers of requests, or especially complex requests, the time limit may be extended by a maximum of two further months.
+To exercise any of these rights, data subjects may send an e-mail to ContrastePrivacy@contraste.com with the reason for the request.
+Contraste will provide any requested information regarding any of the data subjects' rights within one calendar month of receiving the request.
+If Contraste receives large numbers of requests or particularly complex requests, the deadline may be extended by up to two months.

-For a security reason, upon receipt of a request, Contraste will proceed to an identity verification of the requestor.
-To this end, the receipt acknowledge will include the invitation to do either one of the following:
+For security reasons, Contraste will proceed with an identity check of the requester upon receipt of a request.
+To this end, the receipt will include the invitation to do one of the following:

-• Forward a scan of an official identification document (ID Card, Passport), along with a copy of a recent utility bill (telephone, electricity…) clearly stating the name and address of the individual involved.
+Forward a scan of an official proof of identity (identity card, passport) along with a copy of a recent utility bill (telephone, electricity...) that clearly shows the person's name and address.

-• Set up a telephone call, where a number of questions can be asked, the answers being compared with the personal data held in Contraste's database.
+Setting up a telephone conversation, where a number of questions can be asked, with the answers being compared to the personal data in Contraste's database.

-The request will be processed if and only if a positive authentication has been realised.
+The request is processed if and only if positive authentication is achieved.

 Data processor

-Contraste never shares personal data with any other organisation outside of the Contraste Europe Group, with the exception of identified Data Processors.
-In the recruitment procedure context, data processors of candidate’s information are:
+Contraste never shares personal data with any other organization outside the Contraste Europe Group, with the exception of identified data processors.
+As part of the recruitment process, data processors of candidates' information are:

 • Microsoft Dynamics CRM